 For some people, there are no other symptoms, which makes it easy to be overlooked.
 For others, pain and inflammation can make it hard to chew and swallow.

 The cause of psoriasis isn’t known, but there’s a genetic link.
-That doesn’t mean you’ll necessarily get it if others in your family have it.
-But it does mean you have a bit more risk of developing psoriasis than most people.
+That doesn’t mean you’ll get it if others in your family have it.
+It does mean you have a slightly higher risk of developing psoriasis than most people.

 Psoriasis also involves a faulty immune system response.
-In some people, flare-ups seem to be tied to particular triggers, such as emotional stress, illness, or injury.
+In some people, flare-ups seem to be caused by specific triggers, such as emotional stress, illness, or injury.

 Psoriasis can show up in any part of your body.
-Doctors aren’t sure why it flares up in the mouth or tongue in some people, but it is a very uncommon location.
+Doctors aren’t sure why it flares up in the mouth or tongue in some people, but it’s a very uncommon location.